Exim Bank (Bangladesh)

-Export Import Bank of Bangladesh Limited (EXIM Bank) is one of the leading private commercial banks in Bangladesh.
+Export Import Bank of Bangladesh PLC. commonly known as EXIM Bank is one of the private commercial banks in Bangladesh.
 The Bank came into operation as a commercial bank on 3 August 1999 as per rules and regulations of Bangladesh Bank.
 From its establishment the bank was known as BEXIM Bank Limited.
 But due to legal constraints, the bank was renamed as EXIM Bank, which stood for Export Import Bank of Bangladesh Limited.

 History

-EXIM Bank Limited was established in 1999 by Shahjahan Kabir, founder chairman.
-Nazrul Islam Mazumder became the new chairman after the founding chairman died.
+EXIM Bank Limited was established in 1999, by Nazrul Islam Mazumder and Late Shahjahan Kabir.
+Nazrul Islam Mazumder was also elected as the Chairman of the Bank.
 The bank started functioning from 3 August 1999 with Alamgir Kabir, as the adviser and Mohammad Lakiotullah as the managing director.
-On 2009, the bank made history for being the first privately owned bank in Bangladesh to open an exchange house in the UK.
 The bank started its operation with an initial authorised capital of Taka 1 billion (US$12.87 million) and paid up capital of Taka 225 million (US$2.9 million).

-Since then the authorised and paid up capital remained unchanged till December 2000.
-Later, both were increased from time to time and their amounts stood at Tk.16.12 billion (US$207.31 million) and Tk.9.22 billion (US$118.7 million) respectively on 31 December 2011.
 EXIM bank is the first bank in Bangladesh to have converted all of its operations of conventional banking into shariah-based banking, since July/2004.

-Prime operational area

-As a full-fledged Islamic bank in Bangladesh, EXIM Bank extended all Islamic banking services including wide range of saving and investment products, foreign exchange and ancillary services with the support of sophisticated IT and professional management.
-The investment portfolio of the bank comprises diversified areas of business and industry sectors.
-The sectors include textiles, edible oil, ready-made garments, chemicals, cement, telecommunication, steel, real estate and other service industry including general trade finance.

-Corporate social responsibilities

-In past recent years the bank has supported the poor and meritorious student's education.
 In 2007 about 80 students of different institutions like (DU, BUET, DMC, VNCS, and NDC) have taken scholarship.
 The bank sponsored the "Beautification Project" of Dhaka mega city conducted by Dhaka City Corporation.
+It organized a 630 million BDT loan for Outpace Spinning Mills Limited in October 2007.
+On 2009, the bank made history for being the first privately owned bank in Bangladesh to open an exchange house in the UK.

+Since then the authorised and paid up capital remained unchanged till December 2000.
+Later, both were increased from time to time and their amounts stood at Tk.16.12 billion (US$207.31 million) and Tk.9.22 billion (US$118.7 million) respectively on 31 December 2011.

+Mohammed Haider Ali Miah was appointed managing director of EXIM Bank in July 2012.

+Mohammed Haider Ali Miah was reappointed managing director of EXIM Bank in July 2015.

+In February 2019, Bangladesh Securities and Exchange Commission approved a 6 billion BDT bond issue by EXIM Bank.
+Mohammed Haider Ali Miah was reappointed managing director of EXIM Bank in July.

+In May 2020, EXIM Bank sued two directors of Sikder Group, Ron Haque Sikder, and Dipu Haque Sikder, for assaulting two officials of the bank over a loan dispute.
+After an investigation by Detective Branch, the names of the two directors were dropped from the criminal case.

+In March 2021, EXIM Bank announced plans to issue 6 billion BDT through issuing mudaraba perpetual bond.

+Mohammad Firoz Hossain was appointed managing director of EXIM Bank in September.

+In March 2024, The EXIM Bank and Padma Bank signed a MoU at the Bangladesh Bank (BB) headquarters, under which the EXIM Bank will 'take over' the Padma Bank.
+It is learnt that after the merger it will operate under the name EXIM Bank.
+However on 24 December 2024, EXIM Bank and Padma Bank called off planned merger.